 Revision note:With the rediscovery of a solitary ad in Cash Box (September 19, 1953), Dan Kochakian has doubled Cool's known output (from 4 sides to 8).
 However, the 4 "new" sides that were announced in that ad were never released, so far as we can determine.
-And a 2017 CD release finally includes both Billy Boy Arnold tracks from Cool.
+And a 2017 CD release finally includes both Billy Boy Arnold tracks from Cool, as does a 2018 CD titled Windy City Dandies.
 Our thanks to Bob Eagle for a biographical sketch on the label's co-owner, Collenane Cosey; to Steve Cushing for more about Mrs. Cosey; to Dave Penny, Mark Sinclair Harris, and Stefan Wirz for help with the (very sparse) reissues—and to Dr. Robert Stallworth for a scan of a real live Cool 45.

 Cool was among the very tiniest of Chicago independents.
 It was in business for less than a year, maybe for just four months.
 It was responsible for just one recording session, two releases, and two prospective releases that never got past the announcement stage.
 It nonetheless helped to launch the career of harmonica-playing bluesman Billy Boy Arnold.

 Cool opened for business in the summer of 1953.
 It was in business from roughly June 1953 to October of that year.
 It was described, on the labels and in both surviving advertisements, as a division of Co-Ben Recording.
 Co-Ben was a partnership between Collenane Cosey, whose name appers twice in the composer credits, and Charlie Bennett, who, according to Steve Cushing, was her brother-in-law, and was also a Cool artist.
 The address was given as 1231 South Homan Avenue.